alexandertrefz/essence/packages/standard-library/README.md

 `Transcendental`, the open Record and the unapplied `List` — which live in `packages/compiler/src/enricher/primitives.ts`. `loop` — the one native Function family with no Namespace to live in — is declared here after all, in `Loop.es`, as ordinary free Functions.
+Its nine entries are told apart by their labels, and the last label is what separates the two halves of the
+family: a POSITIONAL body runs the walk to its end, and a `step:` body answers a `Step` and can leave it early. `List::reduce` reads the same pair the same way.
 Printing is a Namespace, and reading is the same one: `Terminal.print` renders through `Printable` and ends the line, `Terminal.inspect` shows a value's structure and answers with it unchanged, `Terminal.describe` hands that same structure back as a String